IBM/BlueXolo/Main_Characteristics.md

 ### Its main characteristics are the following:

 - Web service that can be accessed from any dispositive with a web browser.
-- BlueXolo is compatible with UNIX OS Linux/AIX.
+- BlueXolo is now compatible with Windows/MacOS/UNIX OS Linux/AIX.
 - BlueXolo allows the creation of Keywords and Test Scripts Elements by a drag and drop interface in which you are able to:
 	- Connect multiple Keywords and Test Scripts
 	- Change their properties such as the variables to be used and the values to be used for for its execution.